 Wednesday, May 7th, 2014 by Tim Lanoue

-What makes this strategy great for novice traders is all you need is one indicator, you don’t need a bunch of indicators that could potentially cloud up the charting solution.
+What makes this patterns great for novice traders is all you need is one indicator, you don’t need a bunch of indicators that could potentially cloud up the charting solution.
 The one indicator that we need is the MACD (moving average convergence divergence) indicator.
 The main function of the MACD Indicator is to measure momentum that is associated with trends.
 In the picture below you can see how we only place trades when we have short-term trends that developed momentum.

-How To Apply the 60 Seconds Strategy
+How To Apply the 60 Seconds Trading Pattern

-The signaling process with this strategy is very simple and only requires two steps.
+The signaling process with this pattern is very simple and only requires two steps.
 The first step would be that we need our blue MACD line to touch or cross through our white MACD line, this is the signaling process.
 In order to confirm this we make sure there is a candle that correlates with the direction of the blue line.
 So if our blue MACD line crosses our white MACD line upward then we place a CALL trade if we have a bullish candle above it, and vice versa for PUT trades.